sheepkiller/kafka-manager-docker/README.md

 ```

 ## Specify a revision
-If you want to upgrade/downgrade this Dockerfile, edit it and set `KM_VERSION` to desired git tag.
+If you want to upgrade/downgrade this Dockerfile, edit it and set `KM_VERSION` to fetch the release from github.